Kasoro47/CodeHarbor/README.md

 **scripts/codeharbor-kind-deploy.sh**: Script to deploy the Kubernetes cluster and application.

-**Terraform-Harbor/main.tf**: Terraform configuration that manages the Kubernetes deployment defined in k8s/codeharbor.yaml.

-**.github/workflows/terraform.yaml**: CI/CD pipeline configuration using GitHub Actions.
-It automates the process of building the Docker image, pushing it to a registry, and applying the Kubernetes deployment using Terraform.
+**.github/workflows/action.yaml**: CI/CD pipeline configuration using GitHub Actions.
+It automates the process of building the Docker image, pushing it to a registry, and applying the Kubernetes deployment using the Bash script.

 Deployment Process
 ------------------

-1.  **Build and Push Docker Image**: The GitHub Actions workflow defined in `.github/workflows/terraform.yaml` automates the process of building a Docker image from the Dockerfile and pushing it to a Docker registry.
+1.  **Build and Push Docker Image**: The GitHub Actions workflow defined in `.github/workflows/action.yaml` automates the process of building a Docker image from the Dockerfile and pushing it to a Docker registry.
 It uses the commit SHA as a tag for each image to ensure version control.

 2.  **Applying Kubernetes Configurations**: After the Docker image is pushed to the registry, the same workflow uses `kubectl` to apply the Kubernetes configurations defined in `k8s/codeharbor.yaml`.
 This step is crucial for deploying the application to the Kubernetes cluster.

-3.  **Terraform Deployment**: Initially, the plan was to use Terraform for applying Kubernetes configurations.
-The `Terraform-Harbor/main.tf` file contains the Terraform setup necessary for deploying the application defined in the Kubernetes YAML configuration.
-However, this approach requires careful management of Terraform state files and an understanding of how Terraform interacts with Kubernetes resources.
+3.  **Monitoring Setup**: The monitoring setup includes deploying Prometheus and Grafana to monitor the application's performance.
+The configurations for Prometheus and Grafana are defined in `monitoring/prometheus-deployment.yaml` and `monitoring/grafana-deployment.yaml`, respectively.

+4.  **Network Policies**: Network policies are essential for controlling the traffic flow between pods within the Kubernetes cluster.
+The network policies defined in `k8s/network/network-policy.yaml` ensure secure communication between pods.

+5.  **MetalLB Configuration**: MetalLB is a load balancer that provides network load balancing to expose services within the Kubernetes cluster.
+The configurations for MetalLB are defined in `monitoring/ipaddresspool.yaml` and `monitoring/l2advertisement.yaml`.

 Automating Kubernetes Cluster Deployment Remotely
 -------------------------------------------------